 What Are the Consequences if I Overstayed My Work Visa?

 If you’ve found yourself in a situation where your work visa has expired and you’re still in the United States, it’s natural to feel worried about the potential consequences.
-Overstaying your visa can have serious implications on your ability to remain in the country legally, and it’s crucial to understand the risks and potential remedies available.
+Overstaying your work visa can have serious implications on your ability to remain in the country legally, and it’s crucial to understand the risks and potential remedies available.
 At Cheves Briceno, our immigration attorneys are here to guide you through this challenging situation and help you explore your options.

 Understanding What a Work Visa Is

-The Consequences of Overstaying My Visa
+The Consequences of Overstaying My Work Visa

 If you have overstayed your work visa, or if your visa expired while you’re still in the U.S., you may face several serious consequences: